View Static Version

 Below, I have created some video resources (captioned), articles, and templates, that show you how to choose, recruit, and get the most out of working with a mentor.
 If you are a mentor hoping to learn how develop your practice, take a look here.

-Mentoring is a valuable source of development whether you are a member of academic staff with a secure employment contract or more precariously employed as a sessional lecturer or research associate; a new researcher transitioning in to doctoral study; a member of the professional services staff who manage our departments and core facilities and keep the lights on; or one of the huge range of specialists who contribute your expertise as librarians, academic developers, careers advisors, counsellors, strategic planners, disability or welfare advisors and the hundreds of other essential functions of a university.
+Mentoring is a valuable source of development at all career stages, whether you are a member of academic staff with a secure employment contract or more precariously employed as a sessional lecturer or research associate; a new researcher transitioning in to doctoral study; a member of the professional services staff who manage our departments and core facilities and keep the lights on; or one of the huge range of research professionals and specialists who contribute research expertise as librarians, developers, funding buffs, careers advisors, counsellors, strategic planners, impact experts, policy wonks, disability or welfare advisors and the hundreds of other essential functions of a university.

-From the literature, we see evidence that mentoring provides an opportunity for new university staff to make interpersonal connections, enabling informed and supportive professional development and can enhance the development and profile of underrepresented groups in HE.
+From the literature, we see evidence that mentoring provides an opportunity for new staff to make interpersonal connections, enabling informed and supportive professional development and can enhance the development and profile of underrepresented groups.

-How can I increase the likelihood of it working out?
+How can you increase the likelihood of it working out?

-During mentoring sessions work together to set expectations and boundaries.
+2. During mentoring sessions work together to set expectations and boundaries.
+This is key to success and a core practice in mentoring.
 Use this free downloadable template to support you with that.

-Be prepared to speak openly (within your established boundaries) and be open minded to suggestions.
+3. Be prepared to reflect, speak openly (within your established boundaries) and be open minded to suggestions.
 Afterwards, you can decide for yourself how to proceed, and whether to act on any advice, or not.
+The decision is yours and a good mentor will never impose their own preferences onto a mentee.

-It’s the role of the mentee to keep in touch, to feed-back, to follow up and to help your mentor to get it right for you, by giving them some feedback after you meet.
-If it helps, use the following prompts to craft your feedback:
+4. It’s the role of the mentee to keep up momentum.
+As a mentee you need to keep in touch, to feed-back, to follow up and to help your mentor to get it right for you, by giving them some feedback after you meet.
+If it helps, use the following prompts to craft your post-session feedback:

 • Your key learning from the mentoring session, and why you feel it added value.